fuzzwizard/jscheme/README.md

 # JSCHEME

-An implementation of scheme in Javascript.
+An implementation of Scheme in Javascript.

 Features:
 - REPL